Buonomano against Bell: Nonergodicity or nonlocality?: Quantum (non)ergodicity?

-In quantum mechanics we consider the chance parameter $\omega$ labeling runs of experiments for measuring some quantum observable $x$ for systems prepared in the state $D.$ Thus for any run $\omega$ we obtain a discrete process $x(t_1,\omega),..., x(t_n,\omega),...$ (results of measurements of $x).$ We pay attention that $x\equiv x^D(t),$ so it depends on $D.$ In quantum formalism it is assumed that $x$ and $D$ are represented by self-adjoint operators, moreover, $D$ is positively defined and it has the unit trace.
-The quantum average is given by the von Neumann trace formula: $<x>_D=\rm{Tr} \; D x.$
+In quantum mechanics we consider the chance parameter $\lambda$ labeling runs of experiments for measuring some quantum observable $x$ for systems prepared in the state $D.$ Thus for any run $\lambda$ we obtain a discrete process $x(t_1,\lambda),..., x(t_n,\lambda),...$ (results of measurements of $x).$ We remark that $x\equiv x^D(t),$ so it depends on the state $D.$ In quantum formalism it is assumed that $x$ and $D$ are represented by self-adjoint operators, moreover, $D$ is positively defined and it has the unit trace (a density operator representing a quantum state).
+The theoretical quantum average is given by the von Neumann trace formula: $\langle x\rangle_D=\rm{Tr} \; D x,$ which is the straightforward consequence of the Born rule determining quantum probabilities.

 In a huge number of experiments there was demonstrated (long before Bell's proposal) that the quantum average coincides with the time-average:

 so